onedata/onedata-documentation/docs/glossary.md

 ## Group

-An abstract entity that groups together a subset of users and other groups.
-Helps to manage users' access and privileges to resources like [spaces][space].
+An abstract entity that organizes together a subset of users and other groups.
+Helps manage users' access and privileges to resources like [spaces][space].
 Learn more [here][docs-groups].